 What do buyers look for in their new home?

-We got to thinking about what buyers look for in their new home after reading a study from Anglian Home Improvements.
+What do buyers look for in their new home?
 Is it the condition of the garden or that all-important third bedroom?
 You'll be surprised by what some buyers actually look for…

 Here’s what buyers look for in a new home…